 June 21, 2021

-Most people may think that braille is just raised letters on a page, but braille is much more complex than that!
-Braille is in fact, a tactile reading and writing system that is used by people who are blind or visually impaired.
+Most people may think braille is just raised letters on a page, but braille is much more complex!
+Braille is, in fact, a tactile reading and writing system that is used by people who are blind or visually impaired.
 Here are the top 10 things that you should know about braille.

-2. While most think that braille was invented by Louis Braille (whom which the system is named after), it started out as a military code called “night writing.”
-Developed in 1819 by the French army, this system allowed soldiers to communicate at night without speaking or using candles.
-Fifteen-year-old French schoolboy, Louis Braille, learned about the code, and eventually developed the more usable, streamlined version of the braille alphabet we know today.
+- Braille started as a military code called “night writing.”
+Developed in 1819 by Charles Barbier and the French army, this system allowed soldiers to communicate at night without speaking or using candles.
+Fifteen-year-old French schoolboy Louis Braille (who had lost his vision due to a childhood accident) learned about the code and developed a more usable, streamlined version of the braille alphabet used today.

-5. According to the Perkins School for the Blind, a sighted person can read 300 words per minute, but some fast braille readers can whip through a book at a speed of 400 words per minute.
-You can identify a braille-reading pro by the way he or she uses two hands to move across the page.
-By using the index fingers of both the left and right hands simultaneously, a braille reader can reduce the time it takes to read a passage of the text.
+- A sighted person may read around 300 words per minute.
+An efficient braille-reading method uses two hands to move across the page.
+Using the index finger of both left and right hands to read with a scissor pattern, a braille reader can reduce the time it takes to read a passage of the text.

-7. Braille also comes in digital forms, too.
-According to the American Foundation for the Blind, refreshable braille displays provide access to information on a computer screen by electronically raising and lowering different combinations of pins in braille cells.
-A braille display can show up to 80 characters from the screen and is refreshable—that is, it changes continuously as the user moves the cursor around on the screen, using either the command keys, cursor routing keys, or Windows and screen reader commands.
+- Braille is available in digital form.
+Refreshable braille displays (connected by a cable or Bluetooth technology) provide access to information on a computer screen by electronically raising and lowering different combinations of pins in braille cells.
+A braille display can show up to 80 characters on the screen and can be refreshed by the user moving the cursor around on the screen, using the command keys, using cursor routing keys and screen reader commands.

 Interested in learning more about braille?
 Check out our downloadable braille alphabet guide here.Back to News